CarlosDwain/pechayCam-app/README.md

 To start developing PyQt5 applications, first setup `pyenv` in your computer and then follow these steps to set up your development environment:

-1. **Create a Virtual Environment**: Begin by creating a virtual environment named `pyqt5` or `pyside6` using your preferred virtual environment manager.
+1. **Create a Virtual Environment**: Begin by navigating to the folder that will contain the python environment, I named it `python_envs`.
+It is recommended to create one folder for all virtual environment.
+After, create a virtual environment named `pyqt5` or `pyside6`

     ```bash
     python -m venv venv-name